The following questions and answers pertain specifically to becoming a California peace officer.

 1. What are the requirements for a state or local Law Enforcement Officer to fly armed?

-- Be a Federal law enforcement officer or a full-time municipal, county, or state law enforcement officer who is a direct employee of a government agency;
+- Be a Federal LEO or a full-time municipal, county, or state LEO who is a direct employee of a government agency;

 - Be sworn and commissioned to enforce criminal statutes or immigration statutes;